purohitprachi72/espXampp/README.md

 # espXampp
-sending data from esp32 to local xampp server using php and sql
+sending data from esp32 to local xampp server using php and storing sensor data in sql DB